1. The paradigm shift: taxing 'creation' vs. taxing 'velocity'

 | Government focus | Tracking "profit" (easily hidden/gamed). | Tracking "spending" (hard to hide). |

 The economy becomes effectively self-policing.
-Because spending is far more difficult to hide than income or profit, the need for a massive, investigative bureaucracy is halved, allowing the state to pivot from auditing its citizens to simply monitoring the flow of the engine.
+Because spending is far more difficult to hide than income or profit, the need for a massive, investigative bureaucracy is halved, allowing the state to pivot from auditing its citizens to simply monitoring the flow of the engine—within the limits of cash consumption and refund integrity spelled out in the risk framework.

 6. Synthesis: the $3.1 billion result